 Scarlet stared at him.
 “You’ve read about them?”

-“I’ve read about a great many things,” he said.
-He smiled and poked the fire.
+“I’ve read about a great many things,” he said, and smiled, and poked the fire.

-She watched the flames settle and told herself that this strange knowledge was only his usual breadth of knowledge.
+She watched the flames settle and told herself it was only his usual breadth of knowledge.
+It usually was.

 “And they can drain life, too,” she said.